KITT-Corps/.github/profile/README.md

 ## Hi there 👋

-Welcome to the Chaos Corps private organization ▶️ **Chaos Corps** ◀️
+Welcome to the Kitt Corps private organization ▶️ **Kitt Corps** ◀️

 🚂 Organization Owners: